What Is a Drill Point Die? The Complete Guide to Self-Drilling Screw Tooling

 Tungsten Carbide (WC)

-• Advantage: Maximum service life — typically 10× longer than HSS under identical conditions
+- Advantage: Maximum service life — common industry experience suggests roughly 10× longer than HSS under comparable conditions, though the actual multiplier varies

-• Trade-off: Higher upfront cost, but lower cost per screw produced
+- Trade-off: Higher upfront cost, but generally lower cost per screw produced

 SKH High-Speed Steel (M2 / M9 / M51)

 Optional enhancement: PVD (Physical Vapor Deposition) coating can be applied to either material type.
-The coating increases surface hardness, improves lubrication during forging, and extends die life by 20–50% in typical applications.
+The coating increases surface hardness, improves lubrication during forging, and can extend die life by an estimated 20–50% in typical applications, depending on coating type and operating conditions.

 Die Series: L1 Through L6